GuptaLaksh/sceta/readme.md

-Welcome to ?!

-gscetno py ~ sct

-rgcscetatpnuvop
-sceta
-scet
-scetapy
-stcet
-discrepy
-scintally

-resolved globular clusters STar Count-Evolutionary Time analysis technique in PYthon with near-ultraviolent and optical photometric data
+Welcome! ``sceta`` stands for Star Count Evolutionary Time Analysis.

+Using this pipeline, one can counts stars and the corresponding evolutionary times on the color-magnitude plane of resolved globular clusters.
+Currently, it works only for HUGS.
+It is entirely written in Python.

 These routine were written as part of my (Laksh Gupta) undergraduate thesis.
-These routines essentially perform star count-crossing time analysis for Globular Cluster on F275W-F336W vs F275W Color Magnitude plane.
 The MSTO and WD routine are now working.
 The HB routine is still under work.

 - If you are working with a cluster for the first time,
     - make sure to have downloaded and stored the model files in a folder and have that path in theoreticalmodels.initialize().